Lisa Gaye: Television

-Among Gaye's television appearances were three episodes of The George Burns and Gracie Allen Show in 1956, 13 episodes of The Bob Cummings Show as Colette Dubois, five episodes each of the ABC/Warner Brothers detective series, Hawaiian Eye and 77 Sunset Strip, two episodes of another ABC-WB series, Bourbon Street Beat, seven episodes of CBS's Perry Mason, and eleven episodes of the syndicated anthology series, Death Valley Days, along with several episodes of Sea Hunt and an episode of Colt .45.
+Among Gaye's television appearances were three episodes of The George Burns and Gracie Allen Show in 1956, 13 episodes of The Bob Cummings Show as Colette Dubois, five episodes each of the ABC/Warner Brothers detective series, Hawaiian Eye and 77 Sunset Strip, two episodes of another ABC-WB series, Bourbon Street Beat, seven episodes of CBS's Perry Mason, and eleven episodes of the syndicated anthology series Death Valley Days, along with several episodes of Sea Hunt and an episode of Colt .45.
 She appeared as Susan Marno in Wanted Dead or Alive with Steve McQueen.

 She appears in one episode of Zorro in the 1957 episode "Constance".
 She appeared twice in Have Gun - Will Travel in 1957 as Helen in "Helen of Abajinian", and as Nancy in "Gun Shy" (along with Dan Blocker, Corey Allen and Jeanette Nolan), and in the Science Fiction Theatre episode "Gravity Zero" as Elisabeth.
-She made a single appearance in the 1959 episode "The Peace Offering" of the syndicated western series, Pony Express, starring Grant Sullivan.
-Among her seven appearances on Perry Mason, Gaye played Rita Magovern and Lola Bronson in the 1961 episodes, "The Case of the Traveling Treasure" and "The Case of the Guilty Clients".
+She made a single appearance in "The Peace Offering", a 1959 episode of the syndicated western series Pony Express, starring Grant Sullivan.
+Among her seven appearances on Perry Mason, Gaye played Rita Magovern and Lola Bronson in the 1961 episodes "The Case of the Traveling Treasure" and "The Case of the Guilty Clients".
 In 1964 she played as Pamela Blair in "The Case of the Nautical Knot".
 Also in 1961, Gaye appeared as a Spanish woman tied up in a revolution against the United States in an episode of Maverick titled "State of Siege".
-She appeared in several episodes of Bat Masterson: in "Sharpshooter", she played Laurie LaRue, the stage assistant and wife of stage sharpshooter, Danny Dowling; in the 1959 episode "Buffalo Kill" as Susan; and in the 1961 episode, "The Fatal Garment", she portrayed Elena, a Mexican Cantina owner.
-In 1961, she also appeared in an episode of The Tales of Wells Fargo entitled “The Dowery”.
-She also appeared in a 1962 episode of Laramie as an indian woman, Winona, who is rescued from a fire by Slim Sherman, one of the white brothers of "Laramie".
-Then, by indian custom, Winona is given to Slim as his "property".
-The episode ends with Slim reuniting Winonna with her indian betrothed brave whom she loves, and the Laramie brothers killing the bandits who started the fire that almost killed Winona.
+She appeared in several episodes of Bat Masterson: in "Sharpshooter", she played Laurie LaRue, the stage assistant and wife of stage sharpshooter Danny Dowling; in the 1959 episode "Buffalo Kill" as Susan; and in the 1961 episode "The Fatal Garment", she portrayed Elena, a Mexican cantina owner.
+In 1961, she also appeared in an episode of Tales of Wells Fargo entitled “The Dowery”.
+She also appeared in a 1962 episode of Laramie as an Indian woman, Winona.

-Personal life
+Personal life and death

-Gaye was married in 1955 to Bently C. Ware; the marriage ended with his death in 1977; the couple had one daughter, Janelle.
-She died in Houston, Texas, on July 14, 2016.
+Gaye married Bently C. Ware, operator of a secretarial agency, in 1955; the marriage ended with his death in 1977; the couple had one daughter, Janelle.
+Gaye died in Houston, Texas, on July 14, 2016.
 Because her husband had served as a corporal in the U.S. Army, she was interred at Houston National Cemetery.